Unlawful Disclosure Of Residence Address Or Telephone Number – the Texas Doxing Law

 What are some Examples of Doxxing?

-The criminal offense of Doxxing in Texas might include posting someone’s phone number or address on a web forum, but under this new law it does not include releasing personal photos of an individual, releasing information about an individual’s family, work or other private information, and encouraging others to use released information to harass an individual.
+The criminal offense of Doxxing in Texas includes, for example, posting someone’s phone number or address on a web forum.
+But under this new law it does not include releasing personal photos of an individual, releasing information about an individual’s family, work or other private information, and encouraging others to use released information to harass an individual.

 The highest-profile example was when 23 jurors in the Georgia prosecution of Donald Trump for RICO violations have had their personal information — including their names, ages, addresses and vehicle details —posted anonymously on conspiracy theory websites hosted by a Russian company as part of an effort to harass and intimidate them.[4]